freedomofpress/securedrop-docs/docs/admin/reference/ossec_alerts.rst

 An initial SecureDrop install will generate quite a few alerts as OSSEC is installed early in the install process.
-As part of the administration of a SecureDrop instance, regularly looking through the generated alerts provides administrators with information on the overall health of the SecureDrop instance.
+As part of the administration of a SecureDrop instance, regularly looking through the generated alerts provides Administrators with information on the overall health of the SecureDrop instance.

 OSSEC alerts will range from a severity level of 1 (lowest) to 14 (highest), and as a baseline, you